munificent/game-programming-patterns/book/update-method.markdown

 ^code variable

 Now, the distance the skeleton moves increases as the elapsed time grows.
-You can also see the additional complexity of dealing with a variable time step.
-The skeleton may overshoot the bounds of its patrol with a large time slice and we have to carefully handle that.
+You can see the additional complexity of dealing with a variable time step.
+The skeleton may overshoot the bounds of its patrol with a large time slice, and we have to handle that carefully.

 ## Design Decisions

-With a simple pattern like this, there isn't too much variation, but there's still a couple of knobs you can turn.
+With a simple pattern like this, there isn't too much variation, but there are still a couple of knobs you can turn.

 ### What class does the update method live on?